 General quiz questions and answers

-1. The Eiffel Tower is located on Champ de Mars (mars field) close to which river?
+1. The Eiffel Tower is located on Champ de Mars (Mars Field) close to which river?

 Seine River